In Bash, all the commands that you run in the Terminal are stored in a text file named in

 As you see, the "time" command has been removed.
 Similarly, you can delete any command from the history list.

-To remove all commands from history in all sessions (Terminals), you must remove the contents of .bash_history file.
-As you might know already, this file holds the list of commands that we run in the Terminal over time.
+To remove all commands from Bash history in all sessions, you must remove the contents of

-To clear the contents of this file manually each time, run:
+To manually clear the contents of this file, run:

-Like I said, this will delete the entire history of all sessions.
-The next day, however, this file will start to record the history.
+Like I said, this will delete the entire history.
+The next time this file will start to record the history.
 You should run this command everyday to clear the contents of this file.

 Alternatively, you can schedule this task at regular interval using cron jobs.